 The uncontested divorce is rather quick and uncomplicated which makes it the preferred type of divorce in Thailand.
 It is also less financially demanding and emotionally draining as it does not need a court’s decision to grant a divorce basing on their individual testimonies and evidences against one another.

-The divorcing couple need to be personally present at the Amphur where they have the intent to register their divorce.
-The officer in charge will then ask the couple on the reasons behind the decision to end their marriage to make sure that the agreement has been reached without intimidation from one party to the other.
+The divorcing couple needs to be personally present at the Amphur where they have the intent to register their divorce.
+The officer in charge will then ask the couple about the reasons behind the decision to end their marriage to make sure that the agreement has been reached without intimidation from one party to the other.